waydabber/m1ddc/README.md

 ## MonitorControl

 If you like m1ddc, you'll like [MonitorControl](https://github.com/MonitorControl/MonitorControl) even better!
-If you need a complete swift implementation for DDC control on Apple Silicon macs, you can take a look at [arm64DDC](https://github.com/MonitorControl/MonitorControl/blob/master/MonitorControl/Support/Arm64DDC.swift) which is a complete self contained library I made for MonitorControl.
+If you need a complete Swift implementation for DDC control on Apple Silicon macs, you can take a look at [arm64DDC](https://github.com/MonitorControl/MonitorControl/blob/master/MonitorControl/Support/Arm64DDC.swift) which is a complete self contained library I made for MonitorControl.

 ## Thanks